nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-dashboard.md

 ---
 ## Dashboard

-The default Web UI dashboard is the default starting page of the application and is defined by [nuxeo-home.html](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-home.html).
+The Web UI dashboard is the default starting page of the application and is defined by [nuxeo-home.html](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/nuxeo-home.html).

 ![]({{file name='DASHBOARD.png'}} ?w=600,border=true)

-It is simply composed of 4 sections:
+It is composed of 4 sections:
  - a table to browse recently edited documents
- - a listing to access pending tasks
+ - a list to access pending tasks
  - a table to browse recently viewed documents
  - a table to browse favorites documents

 ### Overriding the dashboard

-To use your own dashboard, you can simply deploy and override `nuxeo-home.html` in your own bundle like described in [this documentation]({{page page='web-ui-deployment#deploy_or_override'}}).
+To use your own dashboard, you can deploy and override `nuxeo-home.html` in your own bundle as described in [this documentation]({{page page='web-ui-deployment#deploy_or_override'}}).